 - 1. Obtain the APM Push Adapter from the HPE Live Network. - a.
 Go to the HPE Live Network page for Integrations and Other Content for Discovery and Dependency Mapping: https://hpln.hp.com//node/32/contentfiles?dir=17109 - b.
-If you have not logged in, the HPE Passport sign-in page opens.

-Provide your User ID and Password, and click Sign-in.
+If you have not logged in, the HPE Passport sign-in page opens. - Provide your User ID and Password, and click Sign-in. - c.

-- c.
 Click APM integration package to download the APMPushAdapter.zip package. - 2.
-Start the UCMDB server.
+Start the UCMDB server. - 3.
+Open a browser and log on to UCMDB as an administrator.